rchampati/pcf-kbs/component/ert/diego/cfdot.md

       * Puts the `cfdot` binary on the `PATH`
       * Puts a `jq` binary on the `PATH`

-    Because Diego VM instances are frequently recreated in a typical deployment, you need to run the script each time you log into a Diego VM.
+    Because Diego cells are frequently recreated in a typical deployment, you need to run the script each time you log into a Diego cell.

 3. Run `cf dot --help` for the most current list of supported commands.
 The available commands include the following:
     * `actual-lrp-groups`: List actual LRP groups
-    * `actual-lrp-groups-for-guid1`:  List actual LRP groups for a process guid
+    * `actual-lrp-groups-for-guid`:  List actual LRP groups for a process GUID
     * `create-desired-lrp`: Create a desired LRP
     * `delete-desired-lrp`: Delete a desired LRP
     * `delete-task`: Delete a Task